brianhigh/computing_bootcamp/R/r_interactive_prompt.md

 * You type a command at the prompt and press *Enter* (or *Return*)
 * R will parse your commands and try follow them
 * R will either show an error, show results, or silently complete the task

+## How to use the output

+How R can return data to you:

+* R can show data to the screen
+* R can save data to a variable (in memory)
+* R can save data to a file (on your disk or the network)
+* R can save data to a database (either locally or over the network)

+Usually, you manipulate data in memory and then save it to a file or database when you are done working with it.

+While you could copy text results shown to the screen and paste them elsewhere, this method will be of limited use.

 ## Keyboard Shortcuts